Are estimates available by industry?

 Are estimates available by region?

-Yes, unadjusted estimates are published by four geographic regions
+Yes, unadjusted and seasonally adjusted estimates are published by four geographic regions

 Northeast: Connecticut, Maine, Massachusetts, New